gavinlyonsrepo/RpiMotorLib/README.md

 ## Notes and issues

+### Servo trace back issue

+rpi-lgpio 0.6 may produces a harmless `TypeError` traceback after `GPIO.cleanup()` when PWM has been used.
+This is a known upstream bug in rpi-lgpio (see [PR #23](https://github.com/waveform80/rpi-lgpio/pull/23)) and does not affect motor or servo operation.
+A fix exists in the PR but has not yet been merged by the upstream maintainer.

 ### Two Motors simultaneously

-Running two motors simultaneously — see github issue #11.
+Running two stepper motors simultaneously — see github issue #11.
 If you want to control two or more steppers simultaneously, there are two example scripts using threading in `examples/Multi_Threading_Example/`: